javiee/vagrant-memset/README.md

 ```
 config.ssh.private_key_path = "~/ssh-keys/vagrant"
 ```
-The plugin will install in the server public key located in "~/ssh-keys/vagrant.pub"
+The SSH public key "~/ssh-keys/vagrant.pub" will be installed in the new instance
 ## Sync folders

 Memset plugins offer minimal supports for sync folders.
 It requires sudo package installed so distributions where this is not shipped by default will need manual install before running "vagrant provision" command.